 Published By Janet Gershen-Siegel at January 22, 2018

-Building corporate credit means that your small business obtains chances you never assumed you would.
+Building corporate credit fast means that your small business obtains chances you never assumed you would.
 Developing corporate credit opens doors.

 Because of this, you really should work on growing your business credit.
 Improve and maintain your scores and you will have these opportunities.
 Do not, and either you do not get these opportunities, or they will set you back you a lot more.
 And no business owner wants that.
 You must recognize what affects your business credit before you can make it better.

-Naturally the reverse is also right– if your private credit history is bad, then it will have a bearing on your corporate credit scores until your business and consumer credit can be split.
+Naturally the reverse is also right.
+If your private credit history is bad, then it will have a bearing on your corporate credit scores until your business and consumer credit can be split.

 Overdue payments will have an effect on your company credit score for a good seven years.
-If you pay your company (and personal) debts off, as fast as possible and as completely as possible, then you can make a very real difference when it involves your credit scores.
+If you pay your company debts off, as fast as possible and as completely as possible, then you can make a very real difference when it involves your credit scores.
 Ensure to pay on schedule and you will experience the benefits of promptness.

-As an example, if you get credit cards only for your business, or you open up business checking accounts and other bank accounts (or maybe get a business loan), then the credit reporting agencies will begin to treat your consumer and small business credit on an individual basis.
+As an example, if you get credit cards only for your business, or you open up business checking accounts and other bank accounts, then the credit reporting agencies will begin to treat your consumer and small business credit on an individual basis.
 Also, be sure to incorporate, or at least file a DBA.

-Just Like as each company out there, credit reporting agencies such as Equifax and Experian are only as good as their data.
-If your business’s name resembles another’s, or your name is a lot like another business owner’s, there can potentially be some errors.
+Just like each company out there, credit reporting agencies such as Equifax and Experian are only as good as their data.
+If your business’s name resembles another’s, or your name is a lot like another business owner’s, there could be some errors.
 So monitor those reports, and your small business report at Dun & Bradstreet, PAYDEX.